-- 1. Always off - BatteryLife algorithm: Self adapting algorithm to maximize life of the battery.
-See manual for details - 3.
+- 1. Always off - 2.
+BatteryLife algorithm: Self adapting algorithm to maximize life of the battery.
+See manual for details. - 3.
 Conventional algorithm 1: Off when Vbatt < 11.10V.
 And On when Vbatt > 13.10V.
 (12V battery assumed) - 4.
 Conventional algorithm 2: Off when Vbatt < 11.80V.
 And On when Vbatt > 14.00V. - 5.
 Always on - 6.
 User defined algorithm 1: Off when Vbatt < Vlow.
 And On when Vbatt > Vhigh. - 7.
 User defined algorithm 2: Off when Vbatt < Vlow or Vbatt > Vhigh.
 And On when Vbatt between Vlow and Vhigh. - 8.
 Automatic Energy Selector: Off when Vbatt < Vlow.
 And On when Vbatt > Vhigh.
 When conditions are met Load will be on for a pre-selected time.
 Note; This mode is only available on SmartSolar Models.

-Note that, by default, the models with a load output have their algorithm selected with a jumper in the VE.Direct port.See VE.Direct Rx pin configuration (4.5 below) for information on how to disable that.
+Note that, by default, the models with a load output have their algorithm selected with a jumper in the VE.Direct port.
+This can be disabled using the VE.Direct Rx pin configuration (see 4.5 below).
+Or remove the jumper from the VE.Direct port when using VictronConnect to configure the load ouput operation mode, the drawing below shows where the jumper is located.